gregoryca/traefik/README.md

 3) Ansible - installed on the target server

 It is important that Ansible is installed on the target machine.
-Make that sure Ansible has an Ansible.cfg and inventory defined
+Make that sure Ansible has an Ansible.cfg and inventory defined.

 The Ansible.cfg and Inventory should be placed in: ./Traefik/Deployments/